bingyanliang/bingyan.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Hi there.
-I am a research assistant at the Hopkins Computational Imaging Group.
-My research interests include Machine Learning, Optimization and Imaging.
-Now I am working on image reconstruction optimization under Professor Yu Sun.
+Hi!
+I am a research assistant at the Hopkins Computational Imaging Group, where I focus on image reconstruction optimization under Professor Yu Sun.
+My research interests include machine learning, optimization, and imaging.

-I recently graduated from University of Wisconsin - Madison with MS in Statistics and Data Science.
-I interned in MLOptic as a junior software Engineer.
-And I came back as an intern this summer working on Machine Leaning tools for image defect detections.
+I hold an MS in Statistics and Data Science from the University of Wisconsin–Madison.
+During my graduate studies, I interned at MLOptic as a Junior Software Engineer, and after graduation, I returned to continue working with the company on machine learning tools for image defect detection.

-My earlier background as an undergraduate was in Mathematics and Applied Mathematics.
-I conducted my initial research experience under Professor Yaping Wu on biological diffusion model and Professor Hengjian, Cui on Mathematical Analysis.
+My undergraduate background is in Mathematics and Applied Mathematics, which provided a strong foundation for my research endeavors.
+During this time, I gained valuable research experience working with Professor Yaping Wu on biological diffusion models and with Professor Hengjian Cui on mathematical analysis